 - Interpreter services will be organised if necessary.

-- A staff member who has experienced SASH may be provided support in line with the College’s HR policies.
+- A staff member who has experienced GBV or SASH may be provided support in line with the College’s HR policies.

-- Any formal reports will be acknowledged in writing by the Dean of Studies or in their absence, the General Manager.
+- Any formal reports will be acknowledged in writing by the Chief Operations Officer or in their absence, the General Manager (HR).
 An investigation will be commenced by an impartial person of authority within 2 business days.
-This impartial person of authority may be a member of the Executive, or, if appropriate, an external party, to be determined by the Dean of Studies or in their absence, the General Manager.
+This impartial person of authority may be a member of the Executive, or, if appropriate, an external party, to be determined by the Chief Operations Officer or in their absence, the General Manager (HR).

 - The College will make every reasonable effort to complete its investigation within 30 business days; where longer durations are required, it will advise the relevant parties in writing and advise the anticipated timeframe for the final outcome.

 - During any investigation (internal or external) the affected staff member may be required to stand down, or a student may be required to take a Leave of Absence from studies.
-Parties will be notified in writing by the Dean of Studies.
+Parties will be notified in writing by the Chief Operations Officer .

 - Where necessary, witnesses may be interviewed as part of the investigation and can review and correct their formal statements before submission.